victoria-id/victoria_id_check_id_sdk_android/readme.md

 ### Importing the SDK

-Firstly import the Activity using following code:
+First import the Activity using:

 ```kotlin